A Custom URL Shortener: The key to Branding Your Links to Increase Reach and Engagement

 When you share with your clients, why not create a custom short link for them.

 Add their name in the URL Slug.
-Personalising these links adds that something extra to your communication.
+Personalizing these links adds that something extra to your communication.

 Put up your best testimonials online, and share a short link to the URL.